rugvedi18/Selenium-Java/day11/Inheritance.md

 ## Super keyword
 - Related to Overriding
 Using object of child class but want to fetch Parent class then super is used
-- Super keyword invokes immediate parent class variable
+- Super keyword invokes immediate parent class variable and method

+// Keywords - static, this, super, final